 Benefits of traditional methodology

-- Clearly defined objectives
+Clearly defined objectives

-What is Agile Project Management
+What is Agile project management?

-While Agile is a general approach used for software development, it relies heavily on teamwork, collaboration, time boxing tasks, and the flexibility to respond to change as quickly as possible.
+While Agile is a general approach used for software development, it relies heavily on teamwork, collaboration, timeboxing tasks, and the flexibility to respond to change as quickly as possible.

-The agile manifesto has four important values:
+The agile manifesto has four essential values:

 - More focus on individuals and interactions than processes and tools